 - Check on the load control programs offered by the electric power company.
 With little or no discomfort or inconvenience to you, one of these programs may save you several hundred dollars over a period of a few years.

-In addition to conserving energy, there are other ways to reduce your housing-related expenditures.
-Being prudent in purchasing homeowner’s insurance is one of them.
+In addition to conserving energy, there are other ways to reduce your housing-related expenditures, one of which is the cost of your homeowner’s insurance.

-- Every few years, compare the premiums charged by several insurance companies for similar coverage.
-You may be very surprised as to how much difference there can be.
+- At least every few years, if not annually, compare the premiums charged by several insurance companies for similar homeowner’s insurance coverage.
+You may be surprised as to how much difference there can be.

 - Before making a final decision to purchase homeowner’s insurance from a company, be sure to investigate the reputation of that company.

 - Consider getting replacement cost insurance coverage for the contents of your home.
-Otherwise, your homeowner’s insurance will reimburse you for only the depreciated value of your possessions, if they are damaged or stolen.
+If you do not have such coverage, your homeowner’s insurance will reimburse you for only the depreciated value of your possessions, if they are damaged or stolen.

 - If you want to reduce the premiums you pay for homeowner’s insurance, one way to do so is to raise the deductible amount on the coverage.

-There are still additional ways to reduce your housing-related costs.
+There are also additional ways to reduce your housing-related costs.
 We will mention only two of them.

-- When you need tools or equipment that you don’t own, try to borrow them, rent them, or purchase them used.
+- When you need tools or equipment that do not own, try to borrow them, rent them, or purchase them used, rather than purchase them new.